Szoker527/google-homepage/README.md

-The current project is for me to create another google homepage.
+I'm trying to create something that looks like google homepage.